 - reporting important issues to the funding bodies

 - producing promotional material about CHSP funded services

-The Sector Support & Development Officer interacts with CHSP services in Eastern Sydney through the Eastern Sydney Home Support Forum.
+These issues are explored collaboratively by CHSP services through the Eastern Sydney Home Support Forum.

 Eastern Sydney Home Support Forum